CopernicaMarketingSoftware/Documentation/Mailerq/4.2/smtp-server.md

 and faster to have access to a connection that is already encrypted without using "STARTTLS".

-The IP address to which you send a message to MailerQ, is the same as the address *from* which the mail is going to be forwarded.
+The IP address to which you send a message to MailerQ, is normally the same as the address *from* which the mail is going to be forwarded.
 Thus, if you send an email to MailerQ listening on IP address 5.6.6.5, the message will also be sent out from this IP.
-If you want to send out the message from a different IP instead, you should either add a special MIME header to your mail ("x-mq-ip"), or you can use the "smtp-defaultips" config file variable.
+If you want to send out the message from a different IP instead, you should either add a special MIME header to your mail ("x-mq-ip"), or you can use the following config file variables:

 ````
-smtp-defaultips:     1.2.3.4; 5.6.7.8
+smtp-default-ips:       1.2.3.4;4.5.6.7
+smtp-unmappable-ips:    1.2.3.28/32;1.2.3.5/32
+smtp-mappable-ips:      1.2.3.0/24;4.5.6.0/24
 ````

-The above config file setting tells MailerQ to only send out incoming mail from the IP addresses 1.2.3.4 and 5.6.7.8 -- even when it was originally received on a different IP address.
-You should leave this option out of the config file if you want to send out incoming mails from the same IP address as to which you submitted them.
+The above config file settings tell MailerQ that the default outgoing IP addresses are 1.2.3.4 and 4.5.6.7.
+All messages that have not an explicit IP address from which they should be sent, will be sent from one of these two IP addresses.

+Messages that are submitted over SMTP, are sent out from the same IP address as to which they were submitted *if the IP address is mappable*.
+Thus, if you send a message to 1.2.3.100, it will also be sent out from IP addresses 1.2.3.100.
+An IP address is considered to be mappable if it matches with the IP ranges inside the *smtp-mappable-ips* variable **and** does not match the ranges in the *smtp-unmappable-ips* variable.
+Thus, messages submitted to 1.2.3.100 are also sent out from 1.2.3.100 because that IP is mappable, while messages to 1.2.3.28 get sent out from the default IP's, because this IP address is not mappable.

 ### Secure connections

-To be able to secure your SMTP traffic, you need to assign a private key that is used for the encryption.
-You can use a self-signed private key, but it is much better to use a key from a certificate authority.
+To secure your SMTP traffic, you can assign a private key and certificate.
+You can use a self-signed certificate, but it is much better to use a private key and a certificate from a certificate authority.
 However, using a self-signed key is still better than using no key at all, as most SMTP clients will still accept the self-signed key.

 ```
 smtp-certificate:   /etc/mailerq/your.domain.com.crt